Long-delayed Alabama concert at Mohegan Sun Arena in Wilkes-Barre postponed again until July 23, 2021

 While their music continues to stand the test of time, their numbers and stats are beyond compare.
 Five decades since starting the band, Alabama has charted 43 No. 1 singles, including 21 No. 1 singles in a row, and have won over 179 CMA Awards, Grammy Awards, and ACM Awards.
 They are members of the Country Music Hall of Fame and have their own star of the Hollywood Walk of Fame.
 They are also world-class philanthropists who have raised over 250 million dollars for charity.

-“A lot of fans will start a conversation with, ‘I don’t want to bother you,'” says Cook, “but what they don’t understand is that everything that’s happened to us, every one of those awards, happened because we’ve been accepted and supported by our fans.”
+“A lot of fans will start a conversation with, ‘I don’t want to bother you,'” Cook said, “but what they don’t understand is that everything that’s happened to us, every one of those awards, happened because we’ve been accepted and supported by our fans.”